-Troubleshooting a Mac is different from troubleshooting a PC, but not all that different.
-Use your Mac’s built-in startup options to test your hardware, boot in safe mode, reinstall Mac OS X, and perform other system tasks.
+Troubleshooting a Mac is different from troubleshooting a PC, but not that different.
+Here’s how to use your Mac’s built-in startup options to test your hardware, boot in safe mode, reinstall macOS, and perform other system tasks.

 To access one of these tools, you’ll first have to shut down or restart your Mac.
 You’ll then have to press and hold the appropriate key or key combination before the gray startup screen appears.
 Press the keys right after the startup sound plays.